Building Choreonoid-related Packages¶

 catkin config --cmake-args -DCMAKE_BUILD_TYPE=Debug

-These should be specified in addition to the options specified by Setting CMake options .
+These should be specified in addition to the options set in Setting CMake Options.

-Choreonoid-related ROS packages are set to Release by default, but some packages do not set the build type to Release by default, and some of your own packages may not have such a setting.
-In such a case, optimization will not be applied and the execution speed of the built program will be greatly reduced, so if you are likely to build such a package, it is better to specify Release build as described above.
+Choreonoid-related ROS packages are set to Release by default, but some packages don’t set the build type to Release by default, and your own packages might not have this setting.
+In such cases, optimizations won’t be applied and the execution speed of built programs will significantly decrease.
+If you might build such packages, it’s good to specify Release build using the above method.

-If you are not sure about the detailed options, you can use the following settings for now.
+So far we’ve explained Setting CMake Options and Setting the Build Type.
+If you’re unsure about the detailed options, use the following settings for now.

 For Ubuntu 20.04 (ROS Noetic Ninjemys)